The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-I think he posted this thread it's a thread of him going there he like meets the king because he's like it sounds crazy to meet the king but like he's like I was at a bar and I was talking to this guy and that guy was the former like whatever he was the former like prime minister or whatever he's like now he's a surgeon and he's just drinking at this bar and he's like oh you wanna meet the king yeah I can introduce you and so he meets the king so and so he's like going he's talking about his experience there one of the crazy things he points out is like a lot of the buildings have penises painted on them in like artful ways so you know it's a little bit of super bad mixed in there like that the other crazy thing is the bitcoin stuff did you see their bitcoin stuff
+I think he posted this thread — it's a thread about him going there.
+He meets the king, because it sounds crazy to meet the king.
+He says he was at a bar and talking to a guy who turned out to be the former prime minister [now a surgeon].
+The guy was just drinking at the bar and said, "You want to meet the king?"
+"Yeah, I can introduce you."
+So he meets the king and then talks about his experience there.
+One of the crazy things he points out is that a lot of the buildings have **penises** painted on them in artful ways.
+So, you know, it's a little bit of *super bad* mixed in there.
+The other crazy thing is the **Bitcoin** stuff — did you see their Bitcoin stuff?

 Sam Parr